 Second Chance Stories

 Every person has dignity and potential.
-But one in four Americans has a criminal record, limiting their futures.
-Hear from former prisoners on life after prison, and join Prison Fellowship® as we unlock brighter futures for the 65 million Americans who have repaid their debt to society.
+But 1 in 3 Americans has a criminal record, limiting their futures.
+Hear from former prisoners on life after prison, and join Prison Fellowship® as we unlock brighter futures for the 70 million Americans who have repaid their debt to society.

 Prison came as a relief to Kathy Davis, a homeless alcoholic and drug addict.
 “I didn’t know how to get out of what I was doing,” she explains.
 “I saw it as my way into a normal life.”

 Normalcy had never been Kathy’s lot.

 Though he came from a good family, Jerrid Wolflick got involved in the drug scene and developed a reputation as a troublemaker.
 After serving several years in prison in Oregon and Texas, he stood on the brink of freedom, frightened of what the future held.